Import External Users into the Users Table from an ABP Framework application

 ImportUserAppService in the Application project

-Create an ImportUsers folder in the Application project and add an ImportUserAppService class and paste it into the code below.
+Create an ImportUsers folder in the Application project and add an ImportUserAppService.cs class file and paste it into the code below.

 In the CreateManyAsync method, we first call the SetIdentityOptions method to set the different options for User and Password.
 Then we loop over every user and call the InsertImportUserInDatabaseAsync.
 In this method, a new IdentityUser is instantiated and the ImportUserId is set afterward.
 Finally, the user is created by calling the CreateAsync method of the IdentityUserManager.